 - Privileged Access are rights to computer or application systems that have been granted to an individual beyond that of a typical user that can bypass, modify, or disable technical or operational security controls.
 Examples may include the ability to install software; install or modify system processes; create or modify system configurations; create or modify system access controls; and/or view or control the screen of the user through remote access technologies in order to assist them.

 - Promotion means job advancement, title enhancement, and/or pay increase action or process open to current CU-Boulder employees and which involve increased and/or different job duties and responsibilities.
 For classified staff positions, a promotion occurs when the employee is appointed to a class with a higher pay grade maximum than his/her current or previous position.
-For officer and exempt professional positions, a promotion occurs when the employee accepts a higher-level job title or is appointed to a job title with a higher salary.
+For university staff positions, a promotion occurs when the employee accepts a higher-level job title or is appointed to a job title with a higher salary.
 For faculty positions, a promotion occurs when a tenure track faculty accepts an administrative position with increased and/or different position responsibilities (e.g. Professor who accepts a Department Chair, Institute Director, Faculty Director, or Associate Dean appointment).
 For the purpose of this Policy, a promotion does not include appointments built into a current position, e.g., academic progression from assistant professor to associate professor or entry-level classified staff positions that normally progress to the next classification level and Background Checks are not required in such cases.

 - Reference Check means the process of contacting individuals directly or through a third party vendor, including current and former employers, companies, and educational institutions that may reasonably be relied upon to provide relevant information regarding fitness for employment.

 - Security-Sensitive means work that meets one or more of the following criteria: